I grew up in a home where food was always a predominant issue.

 It’s about not spending more than you have to whenever you can do something about it.

 It’s about living for today, but always with the future in mind.

 This is the kind of life I choose to live!

 And might I add that taking that first seemingly simple step is all it takes to change the direction of things!

-My family eats very well, and it is possible to feed a family of four for a little over $250 per month.
-In an effort to encourage you to take the Grocery Challenge, I am bringing back my weekly shopping trips so you can see exactly what I am buying along with the coupons I use and the dinner plans I am preparing.
+My family eats very well, and I found that it is possible to feed a family of four for a little over $250 per month.

 Please feel free to share your own stories in the comments section.
 I am very much encouraged by your willingness to share with me, and I read every single one of them.